-Mitigation Option B: The project's tenant(s) shall limit the number of heavy-duty diesel-fueled trucks accessing the project site to 210 trucks per day if all of the truck fleet is equal to or better than the 2010 EPA/CARB truck engine standards.
-The tenant shall keep a truck log tracking on-site trucking activities and make it available to the City and/or their designee at the City's request.
+Mitigation Option B: The proposed project's tenant(s) shall limit the number of heavy-duty diesel-fueled trucks accessing the project site to 210 trucks per day if all of the truck fleet is equal to or better than the 2010 U.S. Environmental Protection Agency/California Air Resources Board truck engine standards.
+The tenant shall keep a truck log tracking on-site trucking activities and make it available to the City of Rialto and/or their designee at the City's request.